devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 rate(latency_milliseconds_total[1m])
 ```

-With that change your visualization should show clearly what you CPU, requests, and latency are as they change over time.
+With that change your visualization should show clearly what your CPU, requests, and latency are as they change over time.

 ![alt text](metricWithRateVisualization.png)